Pranavsai1109/Blinkit-Sales-Analysis-Dashboard-/README.md

 ### 3. Customer Satisfaction
 Overall average product rating is around 3.9.The tier 3 location made the most sales comparitive to the tier 1 and 2

+# Conclusion
+The Power BI dashboard provides a clear, data-driven view of Blinkit's operational efficiency, customer satisfaction, and sales dynamics.